askvortsov1/flarum-automod/README.md

 - When the criteria is met, suspend them
 - When the criteria is lost, unsuspend them

-## Metrics vs Conditions
+## Metrics vs Requirements

-It's clear to see that any metric could be represented as a condition.
+It's clear to see that any metric could be represented as a Requirement.
 However, metrics are highly preferable if possible:

 - A requirement must be specific.
 "More than 50 received likes" could be a requirement.
 However, metrics can allow for any range of values.
 - Metrics can be stored and used for other purposes.
 For example, a planned feature is combining all metrics to provide a "reputation" score.